8 Fixes to Solve External Hard Drive not Mounting on Mac (Force Mount Ways Usable)

 Once the fixing process done, eject your external hard drive in a safe manner and reboot your Mac.
 Then reconnect the drive with Mac to see whether Mac can mount it properly.

-Way 5: Reset Mac firmware settings
+5. Reset Mac firmware settings

-Firmware invloves the function of your Mac and other hardwares.
+Firmware involves the function of your Mac and other hardwares.
 An external hard disk not mounted might be caused by improper firmware settings as well.
 This is how to do the resetting.
 Don’t forget to unplug the external disk from your Mac previously.

 How to reset SMC?